Library Instruction to Support Your Curriculum

 *Please Note: The start of the new academic year (June – August) is a high-volume orientation time for the library, so we encourage people to schedule in advance as much as possible.

-In addition to library orientations, DML also provides tailored individual and group instruction on how to:
+In addition to library orientations, DML also provides tailored individual and group instruction.
+We are currently offering the following workshops:

 To request a customized workshop or if you have further questions, please contact DML Reference.